 NFS, or Network File System, is a distributed file system protocol that allows you to mount remote directories on your server.
 This lets you manage storage space in a different location and write to that space from multiple clients.
-NFS provides a relatively quick and easy way to access remote systems over a network and works well in situations where the shared resources must be accessed regularly.
+NFS provides a relatively standard and performative way to access remote systems over a network and works well in situations where the shared resources must be accessed regularly.

 Two Ubuntu 18.04 servers.
 Each of these should have a non-root user with

-We’ll begin by installing the necessary components on each server.
+First begin by installing the necessary components on each server.

 On the host server, install the